brotatotes/bht-automation/bht gen 3/Philippians/Chapter 4/Philippians 4 2 bht.md

 # Philippians 4:2 Commentary Help Text

 ## BHT:
-I beseech you, my sisters, to be of the same mind and reconcile your differences.
-In the Lord, as true believers, it is inconsistent to be at odds with one another.
-Let go of the bickerings that could disturb our pure church.
-Remember that any combination apart from the Lord is accursed, and in Christ, all things should be reunited.
-Fix your gaze on Him and bury your animosities for the sake of our oneness, as a witness to Christ on earth.
+Euodia and Syntyche, deaconesses in the Philippian church, were seemingly at odds with each other.
+Paul implores them to reconcile and be of the same mind, emphasizing the importance of unity among believers.
+This disagreement is inconsistent with being in the Lord.
+Even small disputes can disrupt a pure church, so Paul urgently urges these sisters to unite and bury their differences.
+By seeking aid from their Master and embracing the same truths, they can experience the Lord's bestowment of unity.

 ## Choicest Commentary Quotes:
 ### Henry Alford:
-1. "The repetition of the verb beseech not merely signifies vehemence of affection, but hints at the present separation between them."
-2. "Yea assumes the granting of the request just made, and carries on further the same matter."
+1. "He adds in the Lord, both to show them wherein their unanimity must consist, and perhaps to point out to them that their present alienation was not in the Lord."
-3. "It seems to me that we must choose between the two last hypotheses.
-The objections to each are about of equal weight: the Apostle nowhere else calls his fellow-labourers yoke-fellows and the proper name Synzigus is nowhere else found.
+2. "The objections to each are about of equal weight: the Apostle nowhere else calls his fellow-laborers yoke-fellows—and the proper name Synzigus is nowhere else found.
 But these are no reasons, respectively, against either hypothesis."
+3. "An absurd mistake is often made with regard to this verse, and by persons who might know better.
+It is continually said that Clement is mentioned as having his name written in the book of life: whereas nothing of the kind is here said."

 ### Jamieson-Fausset-Brown:
+1. "Euodia and Syntyche were two women who seem to have been at variance; probably deaconesses of the church."
-1. "He repeats, 'I beseech,' as if he would admonish each separately, and with the utmost impartiality."
+2. "He repeats, 'I beseech,' as if he would admonish each separately, and with the utmost impartiality."
-2. "In the Lord—the true element of Christian union."
-3. "For those 'in the Lord' by faith to be at variance, is an utter inconsistency."
+3. "...those 'in the Lord' by faith to be at variance, is an utter inconsistency."

 ### Albert Barnes:
 1. "That they be of the same mind - That they be united, or reconciled."